madkind/cv/cv.md

 - Actively participated in the entire development process, from writing functional specifications to deployment and providing on-site support.
 ## Education
 #### Óbuda University, Budapest
-- Bachelor of Science in Computer Science Engineering
+- Bachelor of Science in Computer Science Engineering, 2018
-	- 2018
-	-  **GPA:** 4.0